home-assistant/home-assistant.io/source/_integrations/agent_dvr.markdown

 [Agent DVR](https://www.ispyconnect.com/download.aspx/) is a free* DVR software solution for windows 10.
 Agent DVR runs as a service and can access and control a huge range of third party cameras.

-Home Assistant will automatically discover Agent DVR on your network or you can add it manually via integrations using the IP address and Port of the server eg: http://192.168.1.3:8090/
+Home Assistant will automatically discover Agent DVR on your network or you can add it manually via integrations using the IP address and port of the server e.g.,: `http://192.168.1.3:8090/`.

 ## Configuration